Montréal-Ouest station: History

 The station opened on 14 April 1889, when the Canadian Pacific Railway's Windsor Station and its approach tracks came into service.
 Its original name was Montreal Junction, the second place to bear this name, because it was (as it still is today) the place where numerous CPR passenger lines came together near the Montreal terminal.
 The present Montreal-West station was built in 1905.

 Until about the 1970s there were 4 tracks at the station.
 Track 1 (the southernmost track, closest to the station) was removed.
 In the 1980s the crossover from North Junction into the station (track 4) was removed, but was restored in 1999 when the Blainville train line (now Saint-Jérôme line) started downtown service.
 It was not until 2003, however, that Saint-Jérôme trains stopped at Montréal-Ouest.
 At that point, the northernmost track (now signed as Track 3) was served by an island platform, which also served track 2.

 In 2019, however, another side platform was built north of the station, with the northern face of the island platform fenced off.
 A new head house was built north of the tracks, opening in Fall 2023 and connecting Sherbrooke Street and the Elmhurst bus loop with track 3 and the passenger tunnel to the other tracks and the station building.

 Station building with its head houses to tracks 2 and 3 in the background.

 Along with Beaconsfield station, it is the only station on the line to retain its original station building (1889) in passenger use.
 In addition to ticketing facilities, the station building houses an underpass that connects to two headhouses on the island platform.
-Mechanical bells are still sounded as a signal when trains approach this station.

 Prior to the reform of the ARTM's fare structure in July 2022, this station was in zone 1.